k247tEK/archVM-Hyper-V/xorgxrdp-nvidia/README.md

 [k247@archlinux ~]
 ```

-why is it 50hz in xrdp session ???? tbc..
+why is it 50hz in xrdp session ????

 back to Xrdp...